 Not only does Yum Yum sauce have the best name ever (whoever came up with the name is a genius!), but it’s also incredibly delicious!
 I put Yum yum sauce on almost everything that I eat, I mean, fries, burgers, tacos, roasted vegetables, as a salad dressing, because why not?!
 This stuff is good!

-However, Yum yum sauce is mainly paired with Hibachi steak, chicken, shrimp, and fried rice, and noodles.
+However, Yum yum sauce is mainly paired with Hibachi steak, chicken, shrimp, classic fried rice or shrimp fried rice, and noodles.
 Speaking of Hibachi recipes, have you tried my Instant Pot hibachi recipes?
 They’re so popular, and I urge you to try them ASAP.

-As I said, the ingredients are sooo simple and are things that you probably already have in your kitchen.
-You will need:
+As I said, the yum yum sauce ingredients are sooo simple and are things that you probably already have in your kitchen.
+Here’s what you’ll need:

-- Mayonnaise – this sauce uses mayo as a base, and if you’re looking for a vegan version then check out my homemade vegan mayo recipe.
+- Mayonnaise – this sauce uses mayo as a base, you can use store bought mayo which is fine but this homemade mayonnaise is superior!
+And if you’re looking for a vegan version then check out my homemade vegan mayo recipe.

 - Unsalted butter – if vegan use sunflower butter or coconut oil.